piscue/haproxy-hateoas/README.md

 # haproxy-hateoas

+Self-signed SSL haproxy service to connect a hateoas Spring Boot image

-This is specific for applying inside a Docker/Kubernetes environment, think twice before running this as is.
+This is specific for applying inside a Docker/Kubernetes testing environment, think twice before running this as is.